armada-ths/old.armada.nu/README.md

 # Armada.nu

-Armdada.nu is built upon [Phenomic](https://github.com/MoOx/phenomic) and
+Armada.nu is built upon [Phenomic](https://github.com/MoOx/phenomic) and
 Netlify CMS](https://github.com/netlify/netlify-cms).
 Netlify CMS is a Content Management System that provides a graphical interface to edit the website.

 Phenomic is a static site generator that creates a website out of what is build using the CMS.